gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 situations that can happen:

-- MHC I-endo
+- MHC I-exo
-  - endogenous Ag leaks out of its membrane
+  - exogenous Ag leaks out of its membrane and enters cytosol
+  - exogenous Ag is released out of the cell and binds to an empty MHC I
-  - MHC I is recyled into an endosome
+  - MHC I is recyled into an endosome where it meets exogenous peptide
-- MHC II-exo
+- MHC II-endo
-  - exogenous Ag is phagocytosed
+  - cells/apoptotic bodies (凋亡小体) containing endogenous Ag are phagocytosed
-  - exogenous Ag binds to an empty MHC II
+  - endogenous Ag is released out of the cell and binds to an empty MHC II

 > Application: MHC I tetramer, detecting Ag-specific CTL
 >